ikrima/gamedevguide/contents/guides/ue4guide/environment-setup/Setup-Guide-Part-3.md

 &nbsp;

 # DCC:
-- *****Houdini** - Deserves its own post but hands down my favorite program in recent memory.
+- **⭐⭐⭐Houdini** - Deserves its own post but hands down my favorite program in recent memory.
 It's more like a platform with a built in DCC app.
 I use it for prototyping, machine learning, math visualization, everything
-- *****PureRef** - This is a god send for pulling references
+- **⭐⭐⭐PureRef** - This is a god send for pulling references
 - KeyframePro - video player for animators; allows markups and stuff
 - 3D Max - what I started with
 - Maya - only use it enough to get around